About Our 2020 SaaS Survey

 Despite these results, most participants expressed interest in exploring venture capital and bank loans again for future funding.
 Venture debt ranked equally with venture capital in this section.
 Companies that didn’t use certain funding avenues are now considering them for future efforts.

-This year’s report confirmed industry expectations while also shedding light in some unexpected plans SaaS companies have for the future.
-We want to thank our participants for their involvement and time and for giving those who explore this year’s SaaS survey report valuable information that can help guide decision-making.
+This year’s report confirmed industry expectations while also shedding light on some unexpected plans SaaS companies have for the future.
+We want to thank our participants for their involvement and time and for their role in giving those who explore this year’s SaaS survey report valuable information that can help guide decision-making.